The Great White Hope: Productions

 The Great White Hope premiered at the Arena Stage in December 1967.

 The initial production at Arena Stage, paid for in part by two grants from the National Endowment for the Arts, was so well-received that the entire original cast, including James Earl Jones and Jane Alexander, moved to Broadway.
 It was the first time the cast of a regional theater production was brought to Broadway.
 The play opened on Broadway on October 3, 1968, and closed on January 31, 1970, after 546 performances.
 Using proceeds from his screenwriting contract, Sackler substantially funded the Broadway production by investing a reported US$225,000.
 In addition to winning the Pulitzer Prize for Drama, Jones won the 1969 Tony Award for Best Actor in a Play and Alexander won the 1969 Tony Award for Best Featured Actress in a Play, as well as the Drama Desk Award for each, for their respective portrayals of Jack Jefferson and Eleanor Bachman.
 A recording of the production was released by Tetragrammaton Records.

 Yaphet Kotto replaced Jones and Maria Tucci replaced Alexander on September 8, 1969.

 In 2000, Arena Stage mounted a new production of The Great White Hope in honor of the theater's 50th season.

 Film adaptation

 The Great White Hope was adapted by Sackler for a film released in 1970, directed by Martin Ritt, starring James Earl Jones, Jane Alexander, Chester Morris, Hal Holbrook, Beah Richards and Moses Gunn.
-Jones and Alexander, who both had starred in the theatrical version, each received best actor Academy Award nominations for their performances.
+Jones and Alexander, who both had starred in the theatrical version, each received Academy Award nominations for their performances.
 The Oscars for their categories were ultimately presented to George C. Scott for Patton, and Glenda Jackson for Women in Love.

 In the movie, the role of "the Kid," or the "great white hope," was played by professional heavyweight boxer James J. Beattie (6'9", 240 pounds), the #10-ranked world heavyweight contender and an Ali sparring partner.